trentreimer/LightRailMVC/README.md

 PHP version 5 or higher

-While the documentation is Apache-centred, LightRail will work in other PHP environments.
+While the documentation is Apache-centred, LightRailMVC will work in other PHP environments.

 ## Installation

-You can download or clone the LightRail project from [GitHub](https://github.com/trentreimer/LightRail) and place the contents into the server directory you wish to use.
+You can download or clone the LightRailMVC project from [GitHub](https://github.com/trentreimer/LightRailMVC) and place the contents into the server directory you wish to use.

 Let's take a look at the contents.

 #### The site router: 'index.php'

 The file `index.php` is the site router.
-It handles all incoming requests.
+It receives all incoming requests.
+It doesn't contain much code though.
+Instead it includes 'application/bootstrap.php' which is where any custom routing or other configuration is set.

 #### The directories